Compete in the 20th Annual Student Shakespeare Festival!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Free workshops will be offered to interested students to enhance their acting skills.
 Heather LaForge is a co-founder of Groundworks Theatre and received her Ph.D. in Theatre from UC San Diego, where she taught theatre history, theory, performance, film, and writing courses and won an Excellence in Teaching Award for her outstanding work.
-If you as a student advisor wish to arrange a workshop for your students, please contact Dr. LaForge at heather@groundworkstheatrearts.com.
+If you wish to arrange a workshop for your students, please contact Dr. LaForge at heather@groundworkstheatrearts.com.

-Videos must be submitted to news@sdshakespeare.org by 11:59 p.m. on April 26, 2024.
+Videos must be submitted to news@sdshakespeare.org by 11:59 p.m., April 26, 2025.

 Questions?
 Email Festival Coordinator Gordon Gidlund at: gordon@sdshakespeare.org